Take your class on a virtual field trip to a Pennsylvania Beef Farm from the comfort of your own classroom!

-Farmers Frank Stoltzfus and Scotty Miller from Masonic Village Farm will share how beef cattle spend their time in the feedlot.
-Students will learn how cattle are fed and taken care of on a daily basis, and have opportunity to ask questions to the farmers live on camera during this 45-minute trip.
+Farmers Frank Stoltzfus and Scotty Miller from Masonic Village Farm share how beef cattle spend their time in the feedlot.
+Students will learn how cattle are fed and taken care of on a daily basis.
+Trip length: 45-minutes.

-The folks at Masonic Village Beef Farm have a unique story to share during this 45-minute trip.
-This trip will educate students on the various avenues that beef (the product) is marketed, and will feature time for live questions from students.
+The folks at Masonic Village Beef Farm have a unique story to share.
+This trip educates students on the various avenues that beef (the product) is marketed.
+Trip length: 45-minutes.

-This 45-minute trip will be hosted at the Bow Creek Farm & Cattle Company in Hershey, PA where two perspectives of raising cattle will the spotlight.
-Sallie Miller, rancher from the Croissant Red Angus Ranch in Briggsdale, CO will be joining us live to share her perspectives of raising cattle on the dry and arid lands in the West, while Amy Hess of Bow Creek Farm & Cattle Company will share her perspectives of what it’s like to raise cattle in the East, when the weather and environmental conditions vary so greatly.
-This will truly be a unique educational opportunity for students to learn about modern-day cattle production through the lenses of two women involved in raising beef in very different parts of America!
+Amy Hess from Bow Creek Farm & Cattle Company in Hershey, PA and Sallie Miller, rancher from Croissant Red Angus Ranch in Briggsdale, CO share their perspectives of raising cattle in two very different geographic areas.
+This is truly a unique educational opportunity for students to learn about modern-day cattle production through the lenses of two women involved in raising beef in very different parts of America!
+Trip length: 45-minutes.